-Note: This post is a supplement to an article I wrote for the Muscular Dystrophy Association’s Quest magazine, which you can find here.
+Note: This post is a supplement to an article I wrote for the Muscular Dystrophy Association’s Quest magazine in January 2018, which you can find here.

 I have also written about the importance of role models in this post.

 I have had many role models over the years who have helped me come to grips with my muscle disease.
 Some I have come to know personally; others I hope to meet one day.
 And of course, there are those I will never get the chance to meet.

 The goal of this page is to list all the people who have helped me in some way.
 Each person, at some point in my life, helped pick me up when I was feeling down, and I am forever grateful.